weaveworks/weave/site/ipam/overview-init-ipam.md

 [CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) -
 in this example "/16" means the first 16 bits of the address form the network address and the allocator is to allocate container addresses that all start 10.2.
-We have [a page with more information on IP addresses and routes](ip-addresses.html).
+See [IP addresses and routes](/site/using-weave/service-management.md#routing) for more information.

 Weave shares the IP address range across all peers, dynamically according to their needs.
 If a group of peers becomes isolated from the rest (a partition), they can continue to work with the address ranges they had before isolation, and can subsequently be re-connected to the rest of the network without any conflicts arising.

  **See Also**